-The devastating event that occurred on May 31, 2013 has triggered thoughts regarding the link between earthquakes and property.
-Earthquakes are undoubtedly a priority, since there are already many buildings and condominiums built and are still being built.
+The devastating event that occurred on May 31, 2013, has triggered thoughts regarding the link between earthquakes and property.
+Earthquakes are undoubtedly a priority since there are already many buildings and condominiums built and are still being built.
 The Philippines is an earthquake-prone country and in saying that, one needs to take caution while trying to invest in realty.

-No real estate agent or land developer would voluntarily publicize and discourage consumers from seizing land or obtaining property on an active earthquake fault line or within the vicinity of active volcano, buyers need to pay due diligence to do some research on the hazards of a property before considering it a wise investment or worth buying.
+No real estate agent or land developer would voluntarily publicize and discourage consumers from seizing land or obtaining property on an active earthquake fault line or within the vicinity of an active volcano.
+Thus, prospective buyers need to pay due diligence to do some research on the hazards of a property before considering it a wise investment or worth buying.

 - Obtain information about the insurance of the property you are about to invest to spare you from any potential regrets, in case an unexpected happens.

 Keeping these things in mind helps investors make informed decisions.
 If you’re apprehensive of pouring investments into earthquake (or flood) prone areas in the Philippines, there is no reason why you should not try other investment channels.